Change a support order under the Divorce Act made outside BC if you can't both agree

 Use this guide to start your own case in BC Supreme Court.
 The BC Provincial Court can't change Divorce Act orders.

-You must apply in Supreme Court even if the Family Maintenance Enforcement Program has started enforcement proceedings on the order you want changed.
+You must apply in Supreme Court even if the BC Family Maintenance Agency has started enforcement proceedings on the order you want changed.

 Get legal help